-I then proceeded to greet them loudly while making eye contact with each one of them, one at a time until they broke my gaze and looked away.
+I then proceeded to greet them loudly, “Evening, Gentlemen!”, all the while making eye contact, with each one of them, one at a time, until they broke my gaze and looked away.

 This rattled them.
 It wasn’t what they expected and it took them off their game.

-When I look back it reminds me of the aggressive mouse in a snake’s cage.
-I’ve seen a mouse tossed into a tank with a hungry snake and the next morning the snake was all bit around the edges, all because the mouse kept it off guard so he couldn’t fully engage into predator eating mode.
+When I look back it reminds me of a fast moving, aggressive mouse in a snake’s cage.
+Sometimes that mouse is just too much for the snake, and the next morning, that snake was had little bite marks all around his edges; all because the mouse kept it off guard, so he couldn’t fully engage into predator eating mode.

 It’s important to leverage all your tools to avoid being the prey, or the sheep.
 Body Language vs predators is a key tool that everyone should be aware of and ready to use.